 What is Hair Loss?

 Hair loss, in its extreme form known as alopecia, isn’t just about losing a few strands here and there.
-It’s when you lose significantly more hair than usual, and it can happen to anyone.
+It’s when you lose significantly more hair than usual, which can happen to anyone.
 This isn’t just about finding a few hairs on your pillow; it’s a noticeable thinning or balding that can affect your overall appearance and confidence.
 Common causes include genetics, hormonal changes, medical conditions, stress, and even certain hairstyles that pull too tightly on the hair.
 While it’s a natural part of aging for some, others experience it earlier and more aggressively.

 The Role of Nutrition To Promote Hair Growth

 Just like your skin and nails, your hair reflects what’s going on inside your body.
 Think of your hair like a garden; how well it grows depends on what’s happening underground.
 That’s where nutrition comes in.
-Your hair follicles are alive, and they need the right mix of nutrients to produce healthy hair.
+Your hair follicles are alive and need the right mix of nutrients to produce healthy hair.

 • Iron: This mineral is crucial for hair growth.
 Low levels can lead to anemia, a common cause of hair loss.

-• Vitamins A and C: They help produce sebum, your scalp’s natural oil, keeping hair naturally conditioned and healthy.
+• Vitamins A and C: help produce sebum, your scalp’s natural oil, keeping hair naturally conditioned and healthy.

 • Biotin: A part of the vitamin B family, biotin is associated with hair growth.
 Deficiencies, though rare, can lead to loss of hair.